alexisdrakopoulos/personal_website/content/posts/cpython_internals/functools_cache.md

 As part of our low-level CPython series exploring the standard library we will explore functools caching functionality!
 Specifically [LRU cache](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)).

+{{< notice note >}}
-***Note: Code from the CPython library shown in this (and other) posts is usually stripped down to its essentials for ease of communication but always referenced!
-In this case we removed some args and thus some annoying branches to focus on the core implementation.***
+Code from the CPython library shown in this (and other) posts is usually stripped down to its essentials for ease of communication but always referenced!
+In this case we removed some args and thus some annoying branches to focus on the core implementation.
+{{< /notice >}}

 ## Python Cache